California’s “criminal court process” refers to how a criminal case proceeds, from

 - felony offense.

-Infractions are violations of the law that are punishable by fines.
-Most California infractions are traffic violations (for example, speeding).
-People have the right to contest an infraction before a judge at a bench trial.
+Infractions – which comprise most traffic violations like speeding – are civil offenses punishable only by fines.
+You have the right to contest an infraction before a judge at a bench trial.

 Our California criminal defense attorneys will highlight the following in this article: